-You might remember Jennifer and Kiona from this super helpful post about how they finagled some awesomely discounted photography.
-We couldn't wait for this wedding to come in!
+You might remember Jennifer and Kiona from this super helpful post about how they negotiated discounted photography.

 The offbeat bride: Kiona, dancer, aerialist, and yoga instructor (and Tribesmaid)